fedellen/list-together/README.md

 yarn test
 ```

-This backend was bootstrapped with:
+I used [Ben Awad's awesome lireddit repository](https://github.com/benawad/lireddit/) as a starting point for the backend and bootstrapped with:

 ```
 typeorm init --name list-together --database postgres